RiverRuby/digital-garden/content/compilations/Selected past projects.md

 - Privately digitize [[In-person cryptography]] experiences into [[VIP]] data

 > **April '23 to July '23**: [[ZuStamps]]
-- Funded by [[0xPARC]], led by me and collaborated with Rachel & Althea
+- Funded by [[Org 0xPARC]], led by me and collaborated with Rachel & Althea
 - Part of a long line of [[In-person cryptography]] projects I have done
 - First deployment of signature-producing NFC chips for ZK applications
 - Featured on [[Vitalik]]'s blog [here](https://vitalik.eth.limo/general/2023/06/09/three_transitions.html#:~:text=But%20the%20Zupass%20system%20also%20began%20to%20have%20other%20apps%20built%20on%20top)